-The 40 day challenge is a challenge that lasts 40 days.
+The 40-day challenge is a challenge that lasts 40 days.
 To follow it, you need to exercise every day for 40 days.
 And those are the only rules.

 What exercise should I do in the 40 day challenge?

 Make sure to choose a selection of exercises for each day of the week that range in intensity and length.
-One of these should essentially be an active rest day so can involve a restorative yoga session or a steady walk.
+One of these should essentially be an active rest day involving a restorative yoga session or a steady walk.
 At the other end of the spectrum, aim for a longer run or a high tempo HIIT session that will help you progress with different elements of your fitness.

 How to get started with the 40 day challenge